New Holland (Australia): French exploration

 From 1800 to 1803, France conducted an expedition to map the coast of New Holland, led by Nicolas Baudin.
 The Baudin expedition was intended to be a voyage of discovery that would further scientific knowledge and perhaps eclipse the achievements of James Cook.

 Many Western Australian places still have French names today from Baudin's expedition: for example, Peron Peninsula, Depuch Island, Boullanger Island and Faure Island.

 Change of name

 After British colonisation, the name New Holland was retained for several decades and the south polar continent continued to be called Terra Australis, sometimes shortened to Australia.
-However, in the 19th century, the colonial authorities gradually removed the Dutch name from the island continent and, instead of inventing a new name, they took the name Australia from the south polar continent, leaving a lacuna in continental nomenclature for eighty years.
+However, in the 19th century, the colonial authorities gradually removed the Dutch name from the island continent and, instead of inventing a new name, they took the name Australia from the south polar continent, leaving a gap in continental nomenclature for eighty years.
 Even so, the name New Holland survived for many decades, used in atlases, literature and in common parlance.

 In the Netherlands, the continent continued to be called Nieuw Holland until about the end of the 19th century.
 The Dutch name today is Australië.

 One place where the name persists is in taxonomy.
 Many Australian species named in previous centuries have the specific name novaehollandiae or novae-hollandiae, for example the emu, Dromaius novaehollandiae.